Deltares/hydromt/docs/user_guide/data_existing_cat.rst

 Pre-defined data catalogs
 =========================

-This pages contains a list of (global) datasets which can be used with various HydroMT models and workflows.
+This page contains a list of (global) datasets which can be used with various HydroMT models and workflows.
 Below are drop down lists with datasets per pre-defined data catalog for use with HydroMT.
 The summary per dataset contains links to the online source and available literature.

 The ``deltares_data`` catalog is only available within the Deltares network.
-However a selection of this data for a the Piave basin (north Italy) is available online and will be downloaded to ``~/.hydromt_data/`` if when no data catalog is provided.
+However a selection of this data for a the Piave basin (Northern Italy) is available online and will be downloaded to ``~/.hydromt_data/`` if no data catalog is provided.
 Local or other datasets can also be included by extending the data catalog with new .yml :ref:`data catalog files <data_yaml>`.
-In the future we will provide mode data catalogs with openly data sources.
+We plan to provide more data catalogs with open data sources in the future.

 .. include:: ../_generated/deltares_data.rst